 According to the Federal Motor Carrier Safety Administration (FMCSA), the number of crashes involving large trucks decreased slightly from 115,730 in 2010, to 113,775 in 2011.
 Efforts to make the roads safer continue, but it hasn’t entirely prevented these potentially serious collisions.

-Contact an attorney at the Law Offices of Shane Smith if you or a loved one was seriously injured in a truck accident.
+Contact an attorney at the Shane Smith Law if you or a loved one was seriously injured in a truck accident.
 We can collect evidence from the trucking company that may prove driver liability, such as information found on automatic on-board recording devices.